 'I Want To Serve': Air Force Applicant Takes On President Trump's Transgender Ban

-Most weekday mornings, after feeding the chickens, goat and cows, Nicolas Talbott drives through the rolling hills of Columbiana County in eastern Ohio to one of the schools where he's a substitute teacher.
+Most weekday mornings, after feeding the chickens, goat and cows, Nicolas Talbott drives through the rolling hills of Columbiana County in eastern Ohio to one of the schools where he is a substitute teacher.
 It was a busy winter — lots of teachers out with the flu.
 And while Talbott enjoys teaching, he hopes to move on soon, to a career in the U.S. Air Force working on global security.

 "I want to serve my country, I want to serve the people in this country and I want to serve the Constitution of the United States," Talbott says, "no matter who is in office in our government."

-But Talbott, a 24-year-old transgender Kent State Graduate, is facing a roadblock from the man in the nation's highest office.
+But Talbott, a 24-year-old transgender Kent State graduate, is facing a roadblock from the man in the nation's highest office.
 President Trump wants to effectively ban transgender individuals from serving in the armed forces.
-For now, federal courts have put a hold on Trump's virtual ban, and ordered the military to accept transgender applicants while four federal lawsuits proceed.
+For now, the virtual ban is on hold while four federal lawsuits proceed.
 Talbott is a plaintiff in one of those suits.

 "There's nothing about being transgender that makes you any less capable than anybody else of military service," says Talbott.

-Courts ruled late last year that the Trump administration must allow Talbott and other potential recruits to enlist while the lawsuits proceed.
+Federal courts ruled late last year that the Trump administration must allow Talbott and other potential recruits to enlist while the lawsuits proceed.
 Talbott spoke to several recruiters more than a year ago.
 Several seemed unsure about working with him.
 Then he called an Air Force recruiter and the two clicked.
 That recruiter is the main reason Talbott is trying to enlist in the Air National Guard.

-"He was the one who said, 'wow, this is awesome, I really want to learn about this so that I can help other folks in the future,'" Talbott says, recalling that first conversation.
-"That's the kind of attitude, that's what I would expect from the military, that attitude of hey, this is new challenge for me, let's face it head on."
+"He was the one who said, 'Wow, this is awesome.
+I really want to learn about this so that I can help other folks in the future,' " Talbott says, recalling that first conversation.
+"That's the kind of attitude, that's what I would expect from the military, that attitude of hey, this is a new challenge for me, let's face it head-on."

 Talbott has filed piles of documents including letters from a counselor and doctors that show his gender transition has been stable for at least 18 consecutive months.
 That's one of the requirements the military is using when processing current applicants who are transgender.